How to keep your chickens cool when temperatures rise.

 It's critically important to know the signs that your chickens are in distress, and what you can do to help.
 Doing nothing is not an option: chickens die because of heat exhaustion.

-If you're unsure of the symptoms to look for when your chickens are trying to keep cool during summer heat, take a look at this page.
-It lists the ten most common signs of heat exhaustion and potential heat stroke.
+If you're unsure of the symptoms to look for when your chickens are trying to keep cool during summer heat, take a look at this page listing ten common signs of heat exhaustion.

 6 simple steps to keeping chickens cool in summer.

-The steps are simple and generally use things you'll have around the house, but even so you'll need to make sure you do have the right tools in hand now.
+The steps are simple and generally use things you'll have around the house.
+Even so, you'll need to make sure you do have the right tools in hand now.

 If you're looking for something in particular, use these links to get to that section.
 Otherwise, scroll on!